getgrav/grav-learn/pages/18/01.basics/04.basic-tutorial/doc.md

 **Congratulations**, you have now successfully created a new page in Grav.
 There is much more you can do with Grav, so please continue reading to find out about more advanced capabilities and in-depth features.

+> [!CAUTION]
-!!
-If you have any issues accessing this new page, you are either missing an `.htaccess` file (Apache web server only) or you may need to edit the `RewriteBase` command in the `.htaccess` file.
+> If you have any issues accessing this new page, you are either missing an `.htaccess` file (Apache web server only) or you may need to edit the `RewriteBase` command in the `.htaccess` file.
 Please consult the [Troubleshooting](/18/troubleshooting) chapter for more information.